Dodger Stadium: 1988 National League Championship Series

 Until 1988, Dodger Stadium had never hosted a seventh game of a postseason series.
 The Dodgers won Game 7 of the 1988 National League Championship Series over the New York Mets, 6–0.

+Dodgers pitcher Orel Hershiser, who was named the series MVP, threw a complete-game five-hit shutout to clinch the pennant.

 2017 World Series

 Until 2017, Dodger Stadium had never hosted a seventh game of the World Series.
-The Dodgers lost Game 7 of the 2017 World Series to the Houston Astros, 5-1.
+The Dodgers controversially lost Game 7 of the 2017 World Series to the Houston Astros, 5–1.

+2020–2021 COVID-19 testing and vaccination site

+The stadium cancelled scheduled events in 2020 due to the COVID-19 pandemic, and became a coronavirus testing site in May of 2020, then a vaccination site in January 2021.

 2020 postseason games

-In keeping with the decision of Major League Baseball to schedule postseason games for neutral, "bubble" sites in light of the COVID-19 pandemic, Dodger Stadium hosted all games between the Houston Astros and the Oakland Athletics in the 2020 American League Division Series.
+In keeping with the decision of Major League Baseball to schedule postseason games for neutral, "bubble" sites in light of the pandemic, Dodger Stadium hosted all games between the Houston Astros and the Oakland Athletics in the 2020 American League Division Series.

 The 2020 World Series, which pitted the Dodgers against the Tampa Bay Rays, was played in the neutral site of Globe Life Field in Arlington, Texas.
 To accommodate local fans, Dodger Stadium staff set up two 60 ft high HD video screens in the parking lot and allowed up to 950 cars to enter for each World Series game.
 An entrance fee of $75 per car was charged, with no more than 6 occupants per car.
 Audio play-by-play was broadcast over an FM station.
 No food or drink was sold, and participants were prohibited from bringing alcohol or "partying away from their car".
 An estimated 2,000 fans attended each game.